 Petrol Pumps in Kinnaur Valley

 There will not be any issue for petrol in Kinnaur Valley as the route to Kinnaur via Shimla – Reckong Peo has multiple options.
-Apart from it, you can also fill the petrol at Reckong Peo petrol pump as well as Tapri petrol pump.
-Still, I will recommend doing a top up at Narkanda, Rampur and Reckong Peo or Tapri just to be on safer side.
+Apart from it, you can also fill the petrol at the Reckong Peo petrol pump as well as the Tapri petrol pump.
+Still, I will recommend doing a top-up at Narkanda, Rampur and Reckong Peo or Tapri to be on the safer side.